asdegoyeneche/ROAR/index.md

 ### Controlling <a name="impl_control"></a>

-We made two additions to the controller: reactive speed control and LQR maths,
+We made two additions to the controller: reactive speed control and LQR maths.

 #### Reactive speed control